Background pattern

 If you take more Loperan than you should

-If you have taken too much Loperan, contact a doctor or hospital as soon as possible to seek help, a pharmacist, or the Toxicological Information Service, phone 91.562.04.20, indicating the medication and the amount ingested.
+If you have taken too much Loperan, contact a doctor or hospital for help as soon as possible, or a pharmacist or the Toxicology Information Service, phone 91.562.04.20, indicating the medication and the amount ingested.

-The symptoms may include: increased heart rate, irregular heartbeats, heart rhythm disturbances (these symptoms may have potentially serious and life-threatening consequences), muscle stiffness, uncoordinated movements, drowsiness, difficulty urinating, or weak breathing.
+Symptoms may include: increased heart rate, irregular heartbeats, cardiac arrhythmias (these symptoms can have potentially serious and life-threatening consequences), muscle stiffness, uncoordinated movements, somnolence, difficulty urinating, or weak breathing.

 Children react more severely to high amounts of Loperan than adults.
 If a child takes an excessive amount or presents any of the above symptoms, call a doctor immediately.

-In case of accidental ingestion, administer activated charcoal as soon as possible, followed by gastric lavage if vomiting has not occurred.
-Naloxone may be used as an antidote.
+In case of accidental ingestion, activated charcoal should be administered as soon as possible, followed by gastric lavage if vomiting has not occurred.
+Naloxone can be used as an antidote.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Very common: occurs in at least 1 in 10 patients.
+Very common: at least 1 in 10 patients.

 Frequency not known: cannot be estimated from available data.